What is White Privilege?

 White privilege is a term you may have heard more than usual recently.

 During the Black Lives Matter movement which erupted this summer, and the media attention which surrounded it, the term "white privilege" was frequently used during discussions about race.

-Sometimes, it led to misunderstandings and heated debate.
+It sometimes leads to misunderstandings and heated debate.
 But what exactly does it mean?